-8. Assets classified as held for sale and Discontinued operations
+7. Assets classified as held for sale and Discontinued operations (Note 8 of Notes to Consolidated Financial Statements)

 (i) Reliance Electric Generation and Supply Limited (REGSL)

 (a) Description

 The Scheme of Arrangement for the vesting of Mumbai Power Business (MPB) of the Parent Company to its resulting wholly owned subsidiary viz.
 Reliance Electric Generation and Supply Limited (REGSL) has been implemented on August 29, 2018 with effect from April 01, 2018 after receiving all necessary approvals.
 Pursuant to the Share Purchase Agreement entered with Adani Transmission Limited (ATL) for the sale of MPB, the Parent Company on August 29, 2018 divested its entire stake in REGSL.
 The results of the MPB are classified as Discontinued operations as per Ind AS 105 "Non Current Assets held for sale and discontinued operations".